itspriddle/gh-prq/README.md

 gh prq
 ```

-If you have a `.github/pull_request_template.md` file in your project, it will
+Behind the scenes, `gh prq` uses `gh pr create --editor -H BRANCH
+--fill-first`.
+This opens your `$EDITOR` using the contents of the current
+branch's first commit message as the Pull Request title.
+If there's a
+`.github/pull_request_template.md` file at the root of the repository, its
-be filled in your editor.
+contents will be added as the `--body` argument, ready to edit in your
+`$EDITOR`.

 Pass `--copy` to copy the Pull Request URL to your clipboard.